Glucosamine

 extended periods, months and years.
 Thus far, after being on the market for quite a number

-of years, there have not been any reports in the medical literature of any significant
+of years, there have been only rare reports in the medical literature of any significant

-It's difficult to say when the best time or frequency to take a glucosamine
+It's difficult to say when the best time or frequency, whether with or

 without food, but a good option is to take glucosamine before meals.
 All 1,500 mg a day